slipperysam64/Test-web-sites/README.md

 # Test-web-sites

-# This is a website tutorial i found on plural sight
+This repo is for me to test different website builds, and also work on tutorials.
-#